Welcome to MORF Technologies. Safer. Faster. Better.

 LOCKS - The bars lock in the touring or upright position.
 There are two lock pins, released by two separate release levers and the bars are mechanically linked so both must be disengaged in order to transition to the aero position.
 One lock engaged is sufficient to hold the bars in the touring position.
 In short - there is redundancy in the locks.

 SAFETY FACTOR - The design safety factor is at a minimum 3:1.

 TESTING - Prior to release, load test, cyclic testing and vibration testing are planned.
 The first prototype has over 2500 miles on them where we learned a lot about the mechanisms which have been incorporated in the latest design.

 Adjustability for Fit

 The system has a large range of adjustability.
 The arm pads rotate relative to the bars and different spacers are available which allows for lower mounting of bars for the touring position and the bars can pivot up to the touring position.
-Any bar end can be used from straights, ski bend or conventional road style horns.
+Any bar end can be used from straights to ski bend.

 Aero & Weight

 AERO TESTING - We have done some preliminary testing at Faster in Arizona, it was a quick test to confirm that the bars are faster.
 Initial data confirmed no base bar has less resistance than a base bar.
 We will be following up with additional wind tunnel testing in the months to come, once we have more concrete data we will share it on the site.